MDMangini/personal-website/content/working/iran-deal/index.md

 ---
-title: "The Limits of Resolve in International Politics: Evidence from the Iran Deal Negotiation"
+title: "Coalition Composition and the Politics of Restraint: Commitment Credibility in the Iran Deal Negotiation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here